 1/2 c. flour

-When you’re ready to make dinner, heat the Instant Pot on Saute and brown for 4 minutes on each side:
+When you’re ready to make dinner, heat the Instant Pot on Saute and brown, stirring occasionally:

 1 lb. smoked sausage or kielbasa, sliced

-Remove the sausage and set aside with the chicken.
+Remove the meats to a plate.
 Add to the pot and saute for a few minutes until starting to brown:

 1 onion, chopped